 Loblolly pine (Pinus taeda) on the grounds of the Alabama State Capitol Building, Montgomery, Alabama.

-Marked by a marble plaque and located next to the statue of Albert Patterson.
+It was planted in a ceremony on 19 April 1976, it is marked by a marble plaque and located next to the statue

 News Release, Montgomery, Alabama, April 19, 1976